 Head of the State and Government: Salman bin Abdulaziz Al Saud is the King of Saudi Arabia and Custodian of the Two Holy Mosques, and he serves as head of state and head of government.
 The King acts as prime minister as well.
 However, his son, Crown Prince Mohammad bin Salman is reportedly the de facto ruler of Saudi Arabia.

 Political Party: Political parties are forbidden

-The Committee to Protect Journalist (CPJ) summarizes the Saudi Government’s influence on Media by stating “The House of Saud controls the flow of information like the flow of oil upon which it is built.”
+The Committee to Protect Journalists (CPJ) summarizes the Saudi Government’s influence on Media by stating, “The House of Saud controls the flow of information like the flow of oil upon which it is built.”

 Last Updated on May 11, 2022 by Media Bias Fact Check

 The Latest from MBFC Bias and Fact Checks - Media News

 - The Latest Fact Checks curated by Media Bias Fact Check 06/28/2022by Media Bias/Fact Check on June 28, 2022 at 10:30 am

 - Daily Source Bias Check: Chronicles Magazineby Media Bias/Fact Check on June 28, 2022 at 8:00 am